 Every time you hear the word ‘cloud computing’, which you probably do, and will do it more and more often, you can evoke some vague idea in your mind.
 Let’s take that concept and replace it with more concrete knowledge of how cloud computing works.

 The term ‘cloud’ in this context has been around for quite some time and comes from the cloud drawn in diagrams to represent the Internet.
 Cloud computing refers to the use of software or hardware applications that are delivered over a network instead of staying with the user.

-Let’s use email as a simple example.
 Most of us do not have the software and storage to run our own email program.
 Instead, we use a web-based email service (for example, Gmail or Hotmail) that stores information remotely in the cloud.